2004 Makati local elections

 Local elections was held in the City of Makati on May 10, 2004, within the Philippine general election.
 The voters elected for the elective local posts in the city: the mayor, vice mayor, the two congressmen, and the councilors, eight in each of the city's two legislative districts.

 Background

-Incumbent mayor Jejomar Binay of PDP–Laban will face 1st District Councilor Oscar Ibay from admin's Lakas–CMD.
-Incumbent Vice Mayor Ernesto Mercado will face former 2nd District Councilor Elena Maccay.
-Binay also notably supported Fernando Poe Jr.'s candidacy for presidential elections, as Binay was one of Koalisyon ng Nagkakaisang Pilipino's executive committee member.
+Incumbent mayor Jejomar Binay of PDP–Laban will face 1st District Councilor Oscar Ibay from admin's Lakas–CMD, while Incumbent Vice Mayor Ernesto Mercado will face former 2nd District Councilor Elena Maccay.
+Binay also supported Fernando Poe Jr.'s candidacy for presidential elections, as Binay was one of Koalisyon ng Nagkakaisang Pilipino's executive committee members and Poe's campaign manager.